Influence of Magnetic Order on Proximity-Induced Superconductivity in Mn Layers on Nb(110) from First Principles: Results

 \subsection{BSF for the Mn monolayer heterostructures in the SC state}

 The Bloch spectral function can be calculated directly from the Green function, and is defined as $A_B(\epsilon, \vec k)= \sum_n \delta(\epsilon -\epsilon_n (\vec k))$.
-In a layered system, it becomes layer dependent \cite{Csire_2015} while $\vec k$ is in the 2D Brillouin zone.
+In a layered system, it becomes layer dependent \cite{Csire_2015} while $\vec k$ is in the 2D Brillouin zone:

+where $I$ is the layer index.
 Since the BSF is equivalent to the quasiparticle spectrum, a contour plot of the BSF as a function of energy along specified directions of a two-dimensional Brillouin zone is a powerful tool to visualize the quasiparticle states.
 In a layered system, this can be done for each layer and then optionally summed to get the total BSF, which is what we do here.
 The spectral functions were calculated by adding a small imaginary part of $\sim$ 0.000005~Ry to the energy.